Signs of boredom in cats at a glance

 Provide plenty of toys which include wand types, which the cat can chase, interactive cat toys, puzzles, screwed up paper and boxes or paper bags which most cats love to play in.
 Toys should exercise the mind as well as the body.

 Don’t leave all toys out for the cat, but rotate to keep the cat interested and actively engage with the cat during play.

 Perches and cat trees

 Cats love to jump, climb and be up high and feel safe if they can survey their environment or escape (toddlers and young children, dogs, strangers) by getting up high.

 A multi-level cat tree, preferably near a window provides the cat with the opportunity to climb, play and watch the world go by.

 Cats need to claw, it helps them to shed the outer layer of the claws, and stretches the back, legs and shoulders.
 A scratching post will save the furniture.
-Look for a sturdy post which is at least 1.5 times taller than the cat.
+Look for a sturdy post that is at least 1.5 times taller than the cat.

 Place some beds, shelves, perches or ledges positioned near windows to watch what is happening outside.